Fun Puppy Playdates

 Parasite Prevention

 Parasites can be easily transmitted between puppies during playdates.
 Make sure your puppy is protected against fleas, ticks, and worms by following a regular parasite prevention routine.
 Check with the other puppy owners to ensure their puppies are also parasite-free.
-Regular grooming and inspection can help detect any signs of parasitic infestations early.
+Regular grooming and inspection can help detect any signs of parasitic early.

 Identification and Microchipping